A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Empirical Validation on Manufacturing Data

 capturing the most decision-sensitive region where uncertainty has greatest impact.
 Features include capability statistics, relative position to specification limits, and variables describing process variation and uncertainty.
 All features are standardized before training, using only those available at inference.

-Measurement variability is partially reflected through repeated measurements and the resulting standard error estimates.
-Although a full measurement system analysis (e.g., Gage R\&R decomposition) is not explicitly modeled, its effects are partially absorbed through $SE_j$.
-Robustness is assessed through two complementary protocols: repeated train/test splits under the standard setting, and a stricter leak-free evaluation based on dimension-level partitioning and aggregated independent splits, reported in Section~\ref{subsec:leakfree}.
+Measurement variability is represented through repeated measurements and the resulting bootstrap standard errors.
+A full Gage R\&R decomposition is outside the scope of the empirical dataset; therefore, robustness is assessed through repeated train/test splits and a group-aware evaluation protocol reported in Section~\ref{subsec:leakfree}.